getcarina/getcarina.com/_tutorials/2016-03-15-backup-restore-data.md

 #### Back up the database dump to your local filesystem

 Run the `carinamarina/backup` image with the `--stdout` option.
-Pipe the container's output (the contents of the backup archive) to a file on your local filesystem.
+Redirect the container's output (the contents of the backup archive) to a file on your local filesystem.

 ```bash
 docker run \